-SABER-Teachers considers two policy levers school systems can use to reach this goal: (1) education system's investment in developing qualified school leaders; (2) decision-making authority for school principals to support and improve instructional practice.
+SABER-Teachers considers two policy levers school systems can use to reach this goal: (1) education system's investment in developing qualified school leaders; and (2) decision-making authority for school principals to support and improve instructional practice.

-(1) In Côte d'Ivoire, there are no specific programs to support the development of principals' leadership skills, nor is their performance rewarded.
+(1) In Guinea Bissau, there are no specific programs to support the development of principals' leadership skills, nor is their performance rewarded.
 Principals' leadership skills can be developed through supported work experience or through specific training courses.
-Highperforming systems such as Japan, South Korea, Shanghai, and Singapore require the participation of applicants to principal positions in specific coursework and/or a specialized internship or mentoring program aimed at developing essential leadership skills (OECD, 2012; Darling-Hammond 2010).
-In Côte d'Ivoire, principals are required to have a minimum of five years' professional teaching experience and a Brevet d'Etude du Premier Cycle (equivalent to an associate's degree) or a Baccalauréat.
-There are no specific training mechanisms to ensure that applicants to principal positions can develop the necessary skills to act as instructional leaders, such as specific coursework or participation in a mentoring or internship program.
-Mechanisms to attract competent individuals to principal positions, such as performance rewards, are absent in Côte d'Ivoire.
+High-performing systems such as Japan, South Korea, Shanghai, and Singapore require the participation of applicants to principal positions in specific coursework and/or a specialized internship or mentoring program aimed at developing essential leadership skills (OECD, 2012; Darling-Hammond 2010).
+In Guinea Bissau, there are no minimum requirements for becoming a school principal.
+There are also no specific training mechanisms to ensure that applicants to principal positions can develop the necessary skills to act as instructional leaders, such as specific coursework or participation in a mentoring or internship program.
+Mechanisms to attract competent individuals to principal positions, such as performance rewards, are absent in Guinea Bissau.
 Instead, the Ministry of Education, at the national level, is responsible for hiring principals.

-(2) Principals in Côte d'Ivoire are explicitly expected to provide support and guidance to teachers for the improvement of instructional practice.
+(2) Principals in Guinea Bissau are not explicitly expected to provide support and guidance to teachers for the improvement of instructional practice.
 Once education systems get talented candidates to become principals, they need to structure their time to focus on improving instruction (OECD 2012, Barber & Mourshed 2007).
 High-performing education systems such as Finland, Ontario, and Singapore think of their principals as instructional leaders.
 Principals are expected to be knowledgeable in teaching and curriculum matters, as well as to provide guidance and support to teachers.
-They evaluate teachers, provide feedback, assess the school's needs for professional development, and direct instructional resources to where they are most needed (Darling-Hammond & Rothman 2011).
-In Côte d'Ivoire, there are official specifications regarding the role of school principals, but principals are not explicitly required to evaluate teacher performance, a common task of principals in many higher-performing systems.
+They evaluate teachers, provide feedback, assess the school's needs for professional development, and direct instructional resources where they are most needed (Darling-Hammond & Rothman 2011).
+In Guinea Bissau, there are official specifications regarding the role of school principals; however, they are not explicitly required to evaluate teacher performance, a common task of principals in many of the higher-performing systems.